How long is the contract?

 For most online gaming you will experience very few issues.
 However, it’s only fair to warn you that we don’t recommend our systems for ‘first-person shooter’ games.
 Satellite broadband is great for many things but not for the rapid exchanges of data that these games need to be properly enjoyed.
-The time lag involved will lead to frozen screens, jumpy gameplay and, most likely, smashed mousepads; geeks call this delay ‘latency’.
+The time lag involved will lead to frozen screens, jumpy gameplay – something called ‘latency’.

-If someone in your household (it’s okay, we’ll believe you if you tell us it’s your teenage kids) is a big fan of using Voice Chat and online lobbies when they play on their PlayStation™ or Xbox™ they will run into problems due to “strict NAT”.
+If someone in your household is a big fan of using Voice Chat when they play on their PlayStation™ or Xbox™ they will run into problems due to “strict NAT”.
 But your kids do not need to fear, we have a way round it.
 You would need a tariff that comes with a public IP address so make sure you give one of our team a call to talk this through before ordering.

-Can I watch on-demand British & Irish television from abroad?
+Can I watch on-demand UK television from abroad?

-This question is especially relevant to our customers with second homes on the continent (you lucky lot!).
+This question is especially relevant to our customers with second homes on the continent.
 The short answer is, possibly.
 It all depends on the network availability in your European location.
-If it is sufficient we can offer you a domestic IP address, which means you’d be able to access on-demand services as if you were back home.
+If it is sufficient we can offer you a UK IP address, which means you’d be able to access on-demand services as if you were back in the UK.
 To be honest, that is as simple as we can make quite a complicated process.
 The best bet is to call one of our team to discuss your specific requirements and we can take it from there.

-Due to the fact that the availability and access to British and Irish channels in Europe is changing all the time, we advise you to contact us for up-to-date information.
+Due to the fact that the availability and access to UK channels in Europe is changing all the time, we advise you to contact us for up-to-date information.
 You can also take advantage of the latest crop of ‘watch again’ portals, particularly suited to our larger monthly tariffs.